flvossen/data-project-group-19/README.md

 print(duplicated_subjects)
 ```

-Duplicate subjects are removed, and the mean of the numerical data for these subjects is calculated while ignoring the NA values.
+Duplicate subjects are removed by calculating the mean of the numerical fecalcal data for these subjects, and are is stored under a new feature called 'fecalcal_mean'.
 ```{r}
 metadata_clean <- clean_data %>%
   group_by(Subject) %>%